 There are a couple other ways they cool off.
 One is by holding or “drooping” their wings outward.
 This allows fresh, cooler air to filter into their feathers and cool the skin.
 Second, since owls do not sweat, panting helps release excess heat from the body.
 Panting and gular fluttering both refer to opening the mouth and puffing the throat in and out to cool off.

 This photo from Hendrik Boesch shows a Great Gray Owl both gaping and drooping its wings.

 GREAT GRAY OWL RESEARCH

-We are excited to have a research project up and running on Great Gray Owls.
-Similar to our other owl projects, we will be conducting long-term monitoring of nest sites, banding, collecting data, and surveying new areas.
-In conjunction to our base study, we are also interested in learning more about their nest requirements.
-Similar to cavity nesting owls, Great Gray Owls depend on very specific site characteristics in order to nest.
+Additionally, we are interested in their nest requirements.
+Similar to cavity nesting owls, Great Gray Owls depend on specific site characteristics to nest.
 While obligate cavity nesters need to find the holes of woodpeckers, natural tree holes, or nest boxes; Great Grays look to large, broken-topped trees, and abandoned stick nests of other large birds.
-The owls nest on the top of the snag where the tree has broken and, due to the owls' massive size, trees have to be large enough to accommodate them.
+The owls nest on the tops of these broken topped snags and due to the owls' massive size, trees have to be large enough to accommodate them.

 A special focus of our Great Gray project is to record the measurements of successful nesting sites.
 In doing so, we can develop a predictable model for identifying suitable snags.
 This data will be passed on to forest managers who can make decisions to preserve and manage for these trees.